 d.
 Conduct Audits

-According to HIPAA compliance, audit controls are necessary for:
+According to HIPAA rules, audit controls are necessary for:

-- Monitor access attempts to electronic protect health information
+- Monitor access attempts to ePHI (Electronic Protected Health Information)

 - Record the usage of information